sparrowwallet/sparrow/README.md

 `git clone --recursive git@github.com:sparrowwallet/sparrow.git`

 In order to build, Sparrow requires Java 16 to be installed.
+The release binaries are built with [AdoptOpenJdk 16.0.1+9 Hotspot](https://adoptopenjdk.net/archive.html?variant=openjdk16&jvmVariant=hotspot).

-The release binaries can be built using
+These binaries can be built from source using

 `./gradlew jpackage`